Pitfalls in Online Grocery: A Comparison Between US & UK Retailers

 FreshDirect’s subcategory placements do not seem to make logical sense.
 Who would think to check the dairy section when looking to purchase hummus or eggs?

 From the sample of six grocery stores observed, the UK grocers seem to aid the consumer more than their US counterparts.
 This is accomplished by providing a large quantity of food & beverage subcategories, providing definitions for their lifestyle & nutrition filters, and making nutrition and ingredient information easily accessible.
 However, these potentially useful features are not fully functional and seamless product discoverability is still lacking in both geographic regions.
+Brands must be alert to these problems, or they may lose a significant amount of sales.

 Foodspace Can Help

 US-based online grocers that currently lack a high volume of food & beverage subcategories and/or defined nutrition-related filters can take inspiration from UK-based grocers and start to implement these features.
-Foodspace can assist brands and online grocers in making sure that products are ascribed all relevant attributes and that lifestyle & dietary preference filters include all products that belong in the respective categories.
+Foodspace can assist brands and last-mile providers in making sure that products are ascribed all relevant attributes and that lifestyle & dietary preference filters include all products that belong in the respective categories.
 This will ensure that products are not going undiscovered and will make the online grocery shopping experience easier for the consumer.